 - Stuff your socks and underwear into your shoes.
 You should be able to fit at least 4 pairs of socks in each shoe!

-- If you are going away for a while, pack your socks and underwear into a plastic bag so that you can tip it directly into a drawer in your hotel room.
+- If you are going away for a while, pack your socks and underwear into a plastic bag so that you can tip them directly into a drawer in your hotel room.

-One thing I have learned about travelling for work is that I always hate it less when I let my hair down a little and open myself up to having a little fun.
-Grumbling because you don't like travelling for business will not bring anything good upon you, so save your complaining and work out how you can enjoy the situation that you are in.
+One thing I have learned about travelling for work is that I always hate it less when I let my hair down a little.
+Grumbling because you don't like travelling for business will not bring anything good upon you.
+So, save your complaining and work out how you can enjoy the situation that you are in.
 Whether that includes going out for dinner with your colleagues, hiring a cheesy movie from the in-room entertainment system, reading a trashy novel, splurging on a massage, or simply just choosing to smile instead of grimace, give it a go and be grateful that you have an opportunity that others would beg for.